About

 Our vision for SouthBridge Church is first and foremost fulfilling Christ’s vision for the church here in Orland Park, our greater Chicagoland community and the world.
 Below are some Biblical directictives that serve as basis for how SouthBridge Church seeks to love God and others in the southwest suburbs and beyond….

 Above all other things, we want to be a healthy church.
 The New Testament teaches that church should be a place of peace and harmony (Col. 3:15, Phil.
 1:27).
-No fighting or drama.
-We clearly and transparently articulate what we believe and the policies by which we are governed.
+We clearly and transparently articulate what we believe and the Bible-based policies by which we are governed.
 The Biblical model of Matthew Chapter 18 directs us to ensure that we resolve any and all issues with others quickly, directly, and with the aim of reconciliation.